HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_06/Check_Points_Ch06.md

 ## 6.11 ##
 The arguments passed to a method must be passed in the same order as in the method signature and the types of all argument must be compatible to the formal parameters in the method signature.

-The arguments can have the same name as the formal parameters.
-This is for example a valid program:
+An argument can have the same name as a formal parameter, this is for example a valid program:
 ```Java
 public class CheckPoint_06_11 {